-People that buy brand new homes in a development don't like to see houses sold after theirs go for less money.
+People that buy new construction in a neighborhood don't like to see houses sold after theirs go for less money.
 Knowing this, the builder or developer often won't bend on price.
 (You'll appreciate this behavior after you've bought a home in a development of new construction!)
 Regardless, depending on the market and the status of the project, there's sometimes room for negotiation.

-For example, if a home has been on the market a long time and the builder has a lot sunk into it, then you have some room.
+For example, if a property has been on the market a while and the builder is deeply invested, then you have some room.
 The same goes for show or model homes that have been sitting for a while.
-However, if a home was just completed, it's unlikely you'll get a deal.
+However, if a home was recently finished, don't count on being able to get a deal.

-In situations where a builder won't budge, ask for assistance with other aspects of the transaction.
-Ask for help with the closing costs, or additional amenities, like an allowance for window treatments, a garage door opener, a fence or landscaping, or an extended home warranty.
+In cases where a builder won't budge, try getting a break in other areas.
+Ask for help with the closing costs, or more amenities, like appliance upgrades, a garage door opener, a fence or landscaping, or an extended home warranty.
 Or take the contrary route.
 If a home is nearing completion, you can often save money by passing on suggested upgrades from the builder and installing things yourself.

-Finding you a new home that meets your needs and matches your budget will be my #1 objective.
+At Park Property Group, I'll make it my #1 priority to find you a new home that meets your needs and fits within your budget.
 Give me a call at

 to start the search for your new home today.